alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 Instead of using traditional broadcast frequencies, it uses streaming technology to deliver a continuous flow of audio—much like traditional radio but without geographic restrictions.

 #### Internet Radio vs. on-demand music streaming services like Spotify or Apple Music
 Unlike streaming services, internet radio works like a traditional FM station: the audio stream plays continuously without pauses between tracks, and the listener cannot independently choose songs or change their order.
-While music platforms allow users to listen to individual tracks on demand and have full control over their playlists,
+While music platforms allow users to listen to individual tracks on demand and have full control over their playlists.

 <table>
 <tbody>